Channels¶

 In the same way,

-the thread calling sender
+the thread calling sender does not know

 when it can use the memory pointed by array without race conditions.